AIgen-Solutions-s-r-l/resonance/memory-bank/progress.md

   - Retained all other schema changes (field removals and renames)

 ### Next Steps
-1. Review database design to evaluate whether id field should be integer or string
+1. ✅ Review database design to evaluate whether id field should be integer or string (Decision: Use UUID)
-2. Update documentation to reflect the id field type decision (string UUID)
+2. ✅ Update documentation to reflect the id field type decision (UUID)
-3. Consider adding validation for the id field to ensure it follows UUID format
+3. ✅ Consider adding validation for the id field to ensure it follows UUID format (In progress)
 4. Implement monitoring for authentication failures to detect similar issues
 5. Consider adding automated tests for authentication flows
 6. Document the JWT token format and validation process for future reference